Analysis of switching operation in quantum conveyance: Exact analysis in moving harmonic potential

-which corresponds to the initial/final disturbance effect $d_A[a(\cdot)]$.
-This result can be compared with Eqs.(\ref{eqn:mori1}) and (\ref{eqn:mori2}) proposed in~\cite{Morita2007}, where \(A_{ij}\) can be evaluated as follows.
+which precisely corresponds to the initial/final disturbance effect $d_{\mathrm{ini/fin}}[a(\cdot)]$.
+This exact result can be compared with the general theoretical prediction discussed in Sec.~II.
+By applying the general formula Eq.~(3) to the present moving potential model, we can evaluate $A_{10}$ as follows.
 The moving potential in this case is